jaylu/history-fuzzy-search/README.md

 # History Fuzzy Search (hfs)

-`history-fuzzy-search` is a command line tool designed to enhance your command line experience by allowing you to quickly search through your command history using fuzzy matching.
-It supports both Bash and Zsh shell environments.
+`history-fuzzy-search` (hfs) is a command line tool that enhances your terminal experience by enabling quick and efficient fuzzy searching through your command history.
+It supports both Bash and Zsh shells.

 ## Features

-- Reads command line history from the appropriate files for Bash and Zsh.
+- Reads command history from Bash and Zsh history files.
-- Fuzzy search functionality to filter command history.
+- Provides fuzzy search to filter through command history.
-- User-friendly interface for selecting commands using keyboard navigation.
+- User-friendly interface with keyboard navigation.
-- Copies the selected command to the clipboard for easy pasting.
+- Copies selected commands to the clipboard for easy pasting.

 ## Usage

-After installing the command line `hfs`, you can invoke it from terminal, and start type for searching command line from history
+After installing `hfs`, invoke it from the terminal and start typing to search your command history.

 ![Screenshot](./screenshot.png)

-- Use the Up/Down arrow keys to navigate through the command history.
+- Use the Up/Down arrow keys to navigate through the search results.
 - Press `Enter` to copy the selected command to the clipboard.
-- Press `Esc` to exit the selection interface.
+- Press `Esc` to exit the interface.

 ## Installation

-You can use either way to install `hfs` command in `~/.cargo/bin`.
-By including `~/.cargo/bin` in `$PATH`, you can run `hfs` directly from terminal.
+Install `hfs` to `~/.cargo/bin` and ensure `~/.cargo/bin` is included in your `$PATH` to run `hfs` directly from the terminal.

-### Install by Cargo
+### Install via Cargo

 ```bash
 cargo install history-fuzzy-search
 ```

-### Install by GIT
+### Install via Git

 ```bash
 git clone https://github.com/jaylu/history-fuzzy-search.git